 Do not limit yourself.
 You need to set yourself free and explore the opportunities other seasons have to offer.
 With the techniques listed here, you will be well on your way to enjoy fishing all year round.
 I fish year round and I love it!

 I found some very unusual tips and tricks while scouring the internet for crappie fishing tips.
-Would you like to learn more effective secrets from some old-school anglers?

 Let me know below if you have some awesomely effective deep water crappie techniques.